Satergo/Satergo/README.md

 To run the wallet from the sources, run the command `./gradlew run`.

-To build a runtime for your platform, run `./gradlew runtimeZip`.
+To build a runtime for your platform, run `./gradlew satergoRuntime`.
 The archive will appear in the runtimes directory.

-To build a runtime for a specific platform, run `./gradlew runtimeZip -Pplatform=<platform>`, where platform can be any of `win linux linux-aarch64 linux-arm32 mac mac-aarch64`.
+To build a runtime for a specific platform, run `./gradlew satergoRuntime -Pplatform=<platform>`, where platform can be any of `win linux linux-aarch64 linux-arm32 mac mac-aarch64`.

 To build runtimes for all platforms, run `./build-all-runtimes.sh`.